Chocodile Twinkie: In popular culture

 Chocodiles are a recurring product in the web comic Modest Medusa.

 On episode 15 of season 3 of Psych, "psychic" detective Shawn Spencer informs Detective Juliet O'Hara that he thinks he spotted some Chocodiles in the fridge of the cabin they are currently in, to which she responds that the offer is tempting.

-In Timeless season 1, episode 7, "Stranded", Lucy Preston, Wyatt Logan, and Rufus Carlin are captured by the Shawnee tribe led by Nonhelema during the French and Indian War.
-While in captivity and contemplating the odds of not surviving their capture, Rufus mentions he would give anything for another Chocodile.
-After the team escapes the timeline and returns to the present day, Lucy gives Rufus a box of Chocodiles.
+In season 1, episode 7 of Timeless ("Stranded"), Lucy, Wyatt, and Rufus are captured by the Shawnee tribe led by Nonhelema during the French and Indian War.
+While in captivity and contemplating whether they would survive, Rufus says he would give anything for another Chocodile.
+After the team successfully returns to the present, Lucy gifts Rufus a whole box of Chocodiles.